Cube moves for $s$-embeddings and $\alpha$-realizations: The cube move for

 Our goal in this section is to prove the unique proper flip property for $1$-embeddings.

 \begin{theorem} The set of $1$-embeddings satisfies the unique proper flip property. \end{theorem}

-Although our proof only worksin this specific case, we expect the following more general result to hold: \begin{conjecture} For any $\alpha \in [-\infty, 1]$, for any six distinct points in the plane $A_1,A_2,\dots,A_6$, no three of them being aligned, the following are equivalent: \begin{itemize} \item there exists a \emph{unique} point $A_0$ such that $A_0,A_1,\dots,A_6$ is an $\alpha$-\emph{embedding} of the graph on the left-hand side of Figure~\ref{fig:YDelta}; \item there exists a \emph{unique} point $A_7$ such that $A_1,\dots,A_7$ is an $\alpha$-\emph{embedding} of the graph on the right-hand side of Figure~\ref{fig:YDelta}. \end{itemize} \end{conjecture} Notice that this is weaker than the unique proper flip property, as it is possible that several points $A_0$ exist and no point $A_7$.
+Although our proof only works in this specific case, based on the observation of many numerical examples we expect the following more general result to hold: \begin{conjecture} For any $\alpha \in [-\infty, 1]$, for any six distinct points in the plane $A_1,A_2,\dots,A_6$ such that $A_1,A_3,A_5$ (resp. $A_2,A_4,A_6$) are not aligned, the following are equivalent: \begin{itemize} \item there exists a \emph{unique} point $A_0$ such that $A_0,A_1,\dots,A_6$ is an $\alpha$-\emph{embedding} of the graph on the left-hand side of Figure~\ref{fig:YDelta}; \item there exists a \emph{unique} point $A_7$ such that $A_1,\dots,A_7$ is an $\alpha$-\emph{embedding} of the graph on the right-hand side of Figure~\ref{fig:YDelta}. \end{itemize} \end{conjecture} Notice that this is weaker than the unique proper flip property, as it is possible that several points $A_0$ exist and no point $A_7$.
 Such a configuration is shown in the top-left picture of Figure~\ref{fig:ex_intersections}.
+For the sake of completeness, let us also mention that the set of $1$-realizations does not satisfy the flip property (when there is no ``proper'' requirement): there exist configurations such that there is a point $A_0$ yielding $1$-realizations, but there is no point $A_7$ (see Figure~\ref{fig:1real_no_flip}).

 The rest of this section is devoted to the proof of Theorem~\ref{theo:1quad}.